• Blog

 Your labia are unique to you.9 They might be a shade of pink, purple, brown or black, and might not match the rest of your skin’s color.9The size of your labia also may change with age.9 You may notice that your outer or inner labia are longer, or that your labia are asymmetrical — these traits are normal, too.9

-What’s not normal?
+So, what’s not normal?
 A bright red color and inflammation.9 If you experience these symptoms, contact your healthcare provider.

 9. Can I visit my ob-gyn if I’m on my period?